skilldrick/rb_upload/README.markdown

 Run the following command:

-    sudo ln -s ./rb_upload.rb /usr/bin/rb_upload
+    sudo ln -s ./rb_upload.rb /usr/bin/rbup

-to add the executable to your PATH as `rb_upload`.
+to add the executable to your PATH as `rbup`.

+In Cygwin, add the following to your .bashrc:

+    alias rbup='/path/to/rb_upload/rb_upload.rb'

 Usage
 -----